Leading It Together

 Nantucket is blessed with many things: tranquility, history, and breathtaking beauty.
 A passionate and compassionate community with the tenacity to weather any storm.
 The amazingly talented set of volunteer leaders leading our hospital – and our campaign – are among the most passionate.
 Like the generous donors to the campaign, our fundraising and outreach team reflects generations of Nantucket residents, scattered across the island and across the country.
 Driven by passion, tenacity and a dedication to ensuring the future of health care on Nantucket

-Maureen Hackett, Campaign Chair since the beginning of the campaign, has transitioned to the role of Honorary Chair of the Campaign and continues to support Trustees Reed Chisholm and Jeanine Borthwick who have taken on the roles of co-chairs of the Board’s Development Committee.
+Maureen Hackett, Campaign Chair since the beginning of the campaign, has transitioned to the role of Honorary Chair of the Campaign and continues to support Trustee Melanie Sabelhaus who have taken on the roles of co-chairs of the Board’s Marketing and Development Committee.
 Bruce Percelay leads the current phase of our capital campaign to secure the future of the institution by creating an actual hospital campus complete with new housing for medical staff.

 Development Committee Co-Chairs

 - Jeanine Borthwick is passionate about the island as well as health care policy, and was appointed to the Nantucket Cottage Hospital Board of Trustees in 2014.
 Her involvement with the Nantucket Cottage Hospital campaign grew quickly by assisting on solicitations and working with her daughter and the Richardson family in the development, production, and marketing of Nantucketopoly (an island version of the board game that raises funds for the campaign).
 Jeanine has an extensive background in investment banking and finance.
 A former Institutional Investor ranked research analyst in the telecommunications and consumer products industries while at Merrill Lynch, she is currently actively involved in fundraising at the Spence School, the Buckley School and Colgate University.